C-Trass/FLIMatch/README.md

 ## Who is this for?
 FLIMatch is intended for:

--FLIM users comparing lifetime data across experiments or conditions -Researchers interested in lifetime-based classification or matching -Users working with heterogeneous or low-photon FLIM datasets -Scientists who want quantitative alternatives to intensity-based comparisons
+- FLIM users comparing lifetime data across experiments or conditions
+- Researchers interested in lifetime-based classification or matching
+- Users working with heterogeneous or low-photon FLIM datasets
+- Scientists who want quantitative alternatives to intensity-based comparisons

 ---